Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Benchmarks

 \subsection{Evaluation Tasks and Metrics}

 The task of object detection is to locate and classify the instances in images.
 We use two location representations (\textbf{HBB} and \textbf{OBB}) in our paper.
-The HBB is a rectangular region \((x, y, w, h)\), and the OBB is an oriented rectangular region \((x, y, w, h, \theta)\).
-Then, there are two tasks, detection with HBB and detection with OBB.
-To be more specific, we evaluate these methods on two kinds of ground truths: HBB and OBB ground truths.
-We adopt the PASCAL VOC 07 metric~\cite{PASCALVOC} for the calculation of the mean average precision (mAP).
-It is worthwhile to note that for the OBB task, the intersection over union (IoU) is calculated between OBBs.
+The HBB is a rectangle \((x, y, w, h)\), \jian{and the OBB is a quadrilateral \(\{(x_i, y_i)|i=1,2,3,4\}\).} Then, there are two tasks, detection with HBB and detection with OBB.
+To be more specific, we evaluate these methods on two kinds of ground truths: HBB and OBB ground truths. \jian{For the two tasks, each detected bounding box has a corresponding confidence score.} We adopt the PASCAL VOC 07 metric~\cite{PASCALVOC} for the calculation of the mean average precision (mAP). \jian{Average Precision (AP) computes the average precision value for recall value over 0 to 1 (\ie, the area under precision/recall curve).
+The mean Average Precision (mAP) is the average of AP over all classes.
+The detailed computation of the precision and recall can refer to~\cite{PASCALVOC}.
+The intersection over union (IoU) is crucial in determining true positives and false positives, which are required to compute precision and recall.} It is worthwhile to note that for the OBB task, the intersection over union (IoU) is calculated between OBBs\jian{, as shown in Fig.~\ref{fig:polygonIoU}.
+The two OBBs ($B_p$ and $B_{gt}$), and the intersection between OBBs ($B_p\bigcap B_{gt}$) are all convex polygons, whose area can be easily computed\footnote{A polygon can be decomposed into a group of non-overlapping triangles.
+The area of the convex polygon is equal to the sum of all the triangular areas.}.
+The union area of two OBBs can be calculated as $|B_p \bigcup B_{gt}|= |B_p| + |B_{gt}| - |B_p \bigcap B_{gt}|$.
+The code for the mAP and IoU computation between OBBs can be found in our development kit.}